PopovMP/dbil/README.md

 ## DBil

-DBil is a simple Document DB library
+DBil is a simple, synchronous, local files Document DB.

 Goals:
  - **simple** - syntax similar to MongoDB / NeDB.
  - **embedded** - it can be embedded directly in a host application and store DBs in local files.
  - **synchronous** - all queries are synchronous.
-Only DB save accepts an optional callback.
  - **fast** - DBil has a simple API with only the most needed instructions.
  - **clean** - no third party dependencies, no promises (of any kind)...